How long is the program?

 What should I bring?

 Most people overpack on international trips; PLEASE pack as lightly as you can.
-We have a washer available in our house, and clothes hung up dry in a day.
-I bring ONE suitcase (that I check and can easily carry up staircases), a backpack (that I carry on the plane) as well as a small purse (that can fit in the backpack for international travel).
-Leave room for your souvenirs!
+We have a washer and dryer available in our house.
+I bring ONE carry-on suitcase (that I can easily carry up staircases) and a backpack (and a small purse that fits in the backpack for the flight).
+If you want to shop in Edinburgh, pack a small duffle bag that you could check separately on your way home.

 Necessary items: